 As one of the largest industrial sectors in the world, the pulp and paper industry has an enormous influence on global forests.
-This sector, which includes products such as office and catalog paper, glossy paper, tissue and paper-based packaging, uses over 40 percent of all industrial wood traded globally.
-And, the U.S. is still one of the world’s largest paper consumers.
+This sector, which makes products such as office and catalog paper, glossy paper, tissue, and paper-based packaging, accounts for 13–15% of total wood consumption and uses between 33–40% of all industrial wood traded globally.
+And the United States is the second-largest paper producer and consumer country in the world.

-Responsible pulp and paper operations can bring many benefits to forests, local economies and people, particularly in rural areas.
+Responsible pulp and paper operations can bring many benefits to forests, local economies, and people, particularly in rural areas.
 Many pulp and paper companies are demonstrating leadership in responsible forestry and plantation management as well as in clean manufacturing processes and recycled content.
-And, U.S. consumers can play a key role in driving responsible forestry through their paper choices.
+US consumers can also play a key role in driving responsible forestry through their paper choices.